-Tier One People’s Dexter Cousins caught up with Co-Founder David Washbrook to talk about a fine year and a Vegas road trip!
+Tier One People's Dexter Cousins talks with Co-Founder David Washbrook to talk about a fine year and a Vegas road trip!

 Look Who's Charging is all about improving the customer experience through enriching bank statement transactions.
 Everyone has experienced the issue.
 You look at your bank statement and half the time it may as well be written in foreign language.
 You see C&A WALKER PTY LIMITED, for example.
 A Google search brings up hundreds of businesses none of which you recognise.

 So, you phone your bank.
 Twenty minutes on hold, verify yourself, bounce between two or three different departments, and at the end of all of that, more often than not the bank can't do anything other than a Google search themselves.
 In fact, two of the Big Four bank's contact centres don't even have access to Google.

 It is a very frustrating problem for the consumer, leaving them feeling genuinely worried that they might be subject to fraud.
 It's also a very expensive problem for banks.
 Ten percent of all the calls to a banks contact centre relate to queries on unrecognised transactions.
 Sixty percent result in manual chargebacks, costing a bank around $80-$90 dollars for each one.